heshamMassoud/say-my-name/README.md

 ![screen shot 2017-01-03 at 21 26 01](https://cloud.githubusercontent.com/assets/9512131/21623320/17abce16-d202-11e6-93c7-8708a6fe1e2a.png)
 ![screen shot 2017-01-03 at 21 25 30 1](https://cloud.githubusercontent.com/assets/9512131/21623321/17acc6ea-d202-11e6-80db-96033f95149c.png)

-###Error Reporting and Logging
-To fully utilize the advantages of stack driver's error reporting and logging, one has to use one of the client libraries provided by google which are still in[beta](https://cloud.google.com/error-reporting/docs/setup/compute-engine#log_exceptions) and not recommended for production purposes.
+To fully utilize the advantages of stack driver's error reporting and logging, one has to use one of the client libraries provided by google which are still in [beta](https://cloud.google.com/error-reporting/docs/setup/compute-engine#log_exceptions) and not recommended for production purposes.